 2 Harvard has challenged the government's freeze order and subsequent terminations of billions of dollars in multi-year grants to Harvard in President and Fellows of Harvard College v.
-U.S. Dep't of Health and Human Services et al., No. 25-cv-11048 (D. Mass.
+U.S. Dep't of Health and Human Services, No. 25-cv-11048 (D. Mass.
 Apr.
 21, 2025) (the "Funding Case").

-f.
-Just hours later, DHS issued a press release announcing both its cancellation of "two DHS grants totaling over \$2.7 million to Harvard" as well as the Secretary's "scathing letter demanding detailed records on Harvard's foreign student visa holders' illegal and violent acts."
+- f.
+Just hours later, DHS issued a press release announcing both its cancellation of "two DHS grants totaling over \$2.7 million to Harvard" as well as the Secretary's "scathing letter demanding detailed records on Harvard's foreign student visa holders' illegal and violent activities."
 The press release asserted that Harvard has allowed "anti-American, pro-Hamas ideology [to] poison[] its campus and classrooms" and "undermine America's values."
 It added that DHS's demand for records encompassing thousands of student visa holders "follows President Donald J. Trump's decision to freeze \$2.2 billion in federal funding to Harvard University, proposing the revocation of its tax-exempt status over its radical ideology."
-And it concluded by stating that "if Harvard cannot verify it is in full compliance with its reporting requirements, the university will lose the privilege of enrolling foreign students."
+And it concluded by stating that "if Harvard cannot verify it is in full compliance with its reporting requirements, the university will lose the privilege of enrolling foreign students." - g.

-g.
 Despite the unprecedented nature and scope of the April 16 demand, and the lack of any clear authority for most of the requests, Harvard worked diligently to collect and produce the information it is required to maintain and report under the SEVP program.
 On April 30, 2025, Harvard produced responsive information falling within 8 C.F.R. § 214.3(g)(1).

-Specifically, Harvard produced to DHS thousands of data points concerning its entire F-1 visa student population.

-h.
-Then, on May 7, 2025, DHS notified Harvard that DHS believed Harvard's initial production was incomplete and-now invoking all of its authority under 8 C.F.R.
-Part 214-asked for four of the eight categories of information referenced in the initial request.
+Specifically, Harvard produced to DHS thousands of data points concerning its entire F-1 visa student population. - h.
+Then, on May 7, 2025, DHS notified Harvard that DHS believed Harvard's initial production was incomplete and asked for four of the eight categories of information referenced in the initial request.
 This request continued to be both unprecedented and well beyond the scope of the authority invoked by DHS.
-But in response, Harvard again conducted a search and again produced additional responsive information.
+Harvard therefore requested clarification of the scope of the demand and-after DHS invoked a different set of regulatory authority-again conducted a search and produced additional responsive information.